vitoneto/vitoneto/README_en.md

 <p>
   Junior front-end developer focused on angular, I've been working with tech since 2019.<br>
   Passionate about technology, focused on developing responsive, accessible, intuitive and high performance applications.<br>
-  Challenges me constantly, and becoming a high quality developer motivates me.<br>
+  I constantly challenge myself, and becoming a high quality developer motivates me.<br>
   I think it's fantastic to develop a layout with a challenging and beautiful design, I'm fascinated and proud to see running applications that I helped build.
 </p>
 </div>